 The Story of Drew's Home of Clarkston

-As they aged, Dick & Toni Moscovic, realized that some point in their lives they would have to plan for alternative living arrangements for their son, Drew.
+As they aged, Dick & Toni Moscovic, realized that at some point in their lives they would have to plan for alternative living arrangements for their son, Drew.
 Drew is thirty-nine years old and during his elementary, high school, and post high school periods has always been a part of his community.
 With this in mind, Dick & Toni wanted their son to be in a safe, spiritually based, and loving home that is located close to them and his community.
 With a core group of people with similar ambitions for their "special needs" adult children the mission was started.

 This core of people met with Fr.
 Chris Maus, St. Daniel Parish in Clarkston, who encouraged them to look at the Angel’s Place model that had been in existence for over twenty years.
 Paul Maxwell’s (an original member of the group) mother was one of the founding members of Angels' Place concept.
 Dick & Toni visited a home operated by Angels' Place in the Farmington area.
 They came back home inspired by what they saw at this home.